Razator73/horrible-subs-downloader/README.md

 ```
 sudo nano /etc/default/openvpn
 ```
-Under the last line where it says autostart, add:
+Under the last line where it says auto start, add:
 ```
 AUTOSTART=”desired country you'd like to connect to”
 ```